A confidential space to explore the thoughts, feelings and challenges in your life.

 When and where do we meet?

 The most benefit is gained from weekly therapy at the same time and place.
 I try to be flexible with shift workers and family commitments, so work to the needs of the client.
 I see clients weekly, fortnightly every month or ad-hoc.
-We can decide on a block of 6 sessions or it can be open-ended depending on client’s preference.

 I work online via MS Teams if travel and mobility are a concern and also offer home visits, please enquire for more details.